 The camp was started by predecessor congregation St. James Episcopal Church in 2005, and carried on by St. Christopher when St. James, St. Luke, All Saints and Good Shepherd Episcopal churches joined in 2007.
-Check out more photos on the Gallery page.

 Mary C. Snow Enrichment Program after-school tutoring program for children attending Edgewood Elementary provides help and encouragement in students’ school work and in being beloved children of God.

 Named after the legendary teacher and former St. Christopher parishioner, the program offers one-on-one tutoring for needy students on Tuesday and Thursday afternoons.
 Church volunteers pick up the students from Edgewood Elementary in the church van, then feed, tutor and provide enrichment.
 Contact the church if you’d like to volunteer.